boaks/zephyr-coaps-client/README.md

 If you want to consider the power consumption in your idea, please see [Power Consumption](./docu/POWERCONSUMPTION.md)

+Sometimes it is interesting, which networks are available at some locations.
+[Thingy:91 - Network Scanner](./docu/NETWORKSCANNER.md) may help here.

 ### Updating to a Newer Versions

 First update the project itself using